CORPFIN 2501 - Financial Institutions Management

 Small Group Discovery ExperienceThere is a group assignment to be completed by students in a group of 2 to 4 people.
 The objectives of the projects are for students to undertake independent research on banks’ activities and risk management as well as to assess the impacts of financial crisis on banks’ activities, performance and risk exposure.

 Students will have to choose 2 different banks.
 The period of analysis is from 2007 to 2013 to capture the impacts of global financial crisis and European debt crisis.
-Students are required to clearly explain their motivations and objectives of choosing the banks and to undertake their own research on the banks by gathering information required from the banks’ financial reports, market and industry analysis etc. The group assignment will be due in week 12.
+Students will be required to clearly explain their motivation and objectives of choosing the banks and to undertake their own research on the banks by gathering information required from the banks’ financial reports, market and industry analysis etc. The group assignment will be due in week 12.